reachjainrahul/testrepo/docs/architecture.md

 Nephe supports micro-segmentation of Public Cloud Virtual Machines by realizing [Antrea NetworkPolicies](https://github.com/antrea-io/antrea/blob/main/docs/antrea-network-policy.md) on Virtual Machines.
 It leverages cloud network security groups to enforce Antrea `NetworkPolicies`.
 Nephe supports enforcing policies on AWS and Azure Cloud VMs.
-The support for Public Cloud platform is designed to be a pluggable architecture.
-Such design enables extending support to other cloud platforms in the future.
+The support for Public Cloud platform is designed to be a pluggable architecture, so that it can be extended to support other cloud platforms in the future.

 `Nephe Controller` imports Public Cloud VMs onto the Kubernetes cluster as `VirtualMachine` CRs and then converts them into `ExternalEntity` CRs.
 The users